 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify.***

 Applying to business school with a test waiver may have implications beyond the admissions process.
 It might surprise you that top investment banks and consulting firms are also interested in the GMAT test score.
 While this is not what the test was designed for, these industries have long used the test score in their hiring process as a screening tool.
 Some have moved away from this usage, but not all.
 Ultimately, the decision to apply with or without a standardized test isn’t as straightforward as it may initially seem.

 For the schools where you have the option to apply for a test waiver, consider how your score compares to the middle 80% score range for the most recent incoming class.
 (You’ll find this data in the Class Profile section of the school’s website.)
 In the end, submitting your application with a test waiver means that the school will have one less data point to use when selecting.
 You need to be admissible to the programs you are applying to, and you will also be competing against other talented applicants to get a seat in the MBA class.

 If you know of other MBA programs that are accepting tests other than the GMAT or the GRE, let us know!
 Please email the information to email@example.com with a source that we can confirm.

 One implication of reduced reliance on test scores is increased reliance on other elements of your application including your essays, resume, short answer responses, and interview.

 With or without test scores, your top-choice MBA is within your reach.
-Just as we have helped hundreds of applicants get into the MBA program of their dreams, Accepted can help you, too, through professional assessment of your profile, expert honing of your application, and confidence-boosting, targeted interview prep.
+Just as we have helped thousands of applicants get into the MBA program of their dreams, Accepted can help you, too, through professional assessment of your profile, expert honing of your application, and confidence-boosting, targeted interview prep.
 Check out our MBA Services Packages to get the personalized, one-on-one attention you need to GET ACCEPTED!